 Everybody loves a festive wreath!
-Take the kids outside for a quick winter walk to gather evergreen branches and pinecones, trim some from the bottom of your Christmas tree, or just buy some at the store.
-Attach your greens to a foam or wire ring (a bent metal coat hanger works well) and allow the kids to decorate it with ornaments and bows.
+Take the kids outside for a quick winter walk to gather evergreen branches and pine cones, trim some from the bottom of your Christmas tree or just buy some at the store.
+Attach your greens to a foam or wire ring (a bent metal coat hanger works well) and allow the kids to decorate it with Christmas ornaments and bows.
 Or make this preschooler-friendly paper wreath featuring tracings of your child's cute little hands.

 Have some leftover popcorn from your movie night?
 Upcycle it!
 Make some homemade garlands for your family's Christmas tree, doorways, or mantle.
 All you need is a needle and some thread or fishing line.
 Try using fresh cranberries, too.
 Younger kids can count out the berries or popcorn to make a cool alternating pattern, and parents or older kids can do the threading.

-Bake Christmas Cookies
+5. Christmas Cookies

-Craft Homemade Christmas Ornaments
+8. Homemade Christmas Ornaments

 Decorating a Christmas tree is probably already on your to-do list.
 Make this holiday tradition even more special by adding a new kid-made Christmas ornament each year.
 Mark the year on your ornaments so that you can keep track of when each cutie was created!

-Have a Hot Chocolate Buffet
+9. Hot Chocolate Buffet

 There's nothing like a steaming mug of hot chocolate on a cold December night.
 Up your game for the holiday season with a buffet of toppings for your cocoa.
 Some ideas include whipped cream, marshmallows, crushed candy canes, shaved chocolate, chocolate chips and cinnamon dots.
 Get creative!
 The kids will love customizing their hot cocoa — a fun and easy activity for Christmas Eve.